coleifer/unqlite-python/README.md

 -------------------------------------------

-Based in part on nobonobo's [unqlitepy](https://github.com/nobonobo/unqlitepy) library.
+This code is based in part on nobonobo's [unqlitepy](https://github.com/nobonobo/unqlitepy) library.